M. A. Battiste Award for Creative Work in Synthetic Organic Chemistry

 A complete application packet includes:

-- A two-page dissertation research summary that includes a brief statement of work to be completed during the scholarship period.
+- A two-page dissertation research summary that includes a brief statement of work to be completed during the fellowship period.

 - A current CV (which should include a list of publications/presentations, any honors/awards, current GPA, and evidence of leadership/service).

 The application must be received by the Division Head by 5:00 pm on the day specified as a single PDF document.
 The advisor letter can be submitted separately, but must be received by the deadline.
 Award decisions will be made in early April.